-Which got me thinking about the concept of success and failure, and the clinical way in which we set goals and expectations for ourselves.
+Which got me thinking about the concept of success and failure and why it could be the way in which we set goals that are making us feel so inadequate.

-When we think too far ahead, and have a laser focus on how we’re going to achieve something in the future, we’re overlooking one of the most important aspects of success.
-That is: Will I enjoy the journey of reaching this goal?
+When we have a laser focus on want we want to achieve, we can easily overlook one of the most important aspects of success — will I enjoy the process of getting there?

-Instead of thinking about something you’d like to achieve and immediately asking how do I get there, start by asking why.
+STEP ONE: Instead of thinking about something you’d like to achieve and asking how do I get there, start by asking why.

 - Why do I want to get to reach that goal?